drashland/website-v2/docs/vital/v1.x/2_tutorials/2_creating_a_model.md

 There is a powerful tool behind Vital: Generics.
 By the power of generics, you can call static methods from the `Model` class, on your own models, and Vital will understand what class is being used.
-Take the following example:
+Take the following example.

 ```ts
 class UserModel extends Model {